 - Institutions that fail to comply may be fined or lose eligibility to participate in federal student aid programs.

 Facilities Services has the responsibility of gathering the data used to prepare the annual campus crime statistics.
 In the case of college departments, the data is gathered the same day that is reported to Facilities Services.
 The data is obtained annually from The Dalles City Police and the Hood River Sheriff's Office and compared with the data gathered at the College.
-The resulting data is used to prepare the annual crime statistics report.
+The resulting data is used to prepare the Annual Security Report.